Kepler868/OnlineStore/README.md

 <tr>
 <td>

-  React & Node.js project was based on [Ulbi's online store](https://github.com/utimur/online-store-full-course), added styles on tailwind and slightly changed design.
+  React & Node.js project with styles on tailwind.
 Store with card's pages, category sorting, Auth with middleware and Admin-Page ( where you can add more items to shop )
 </tr>
 </table>